bbatsov/metaredux/_posts/2019-05-16-meta-reduce-volume-2019-2.md

 I plan to write many more, but knowing me - I'll probably fail miserably.
 Time will tell.

+Alongside it, I've created a [demo project](https://github.com/bbatsov/hard-cider) I'll be using the blog series.
+It's basically empty at this point, but I hope it's going to become an useful reference for newcomers at some point.

+I've been experimenting with some gif-recording tools around "Hard CIDER" and I really liked [Gifox](https://gifox.io/).
+I'm thinking I might be able to combine it somehow with [keycastr](https://github.com/keycastr/keycastr) for optimal results.
+As you can see I'd rather have short animated gifs in the posts instead of real videos, but I might reconsider this down the road.

 ### nREPL

 It has been mostly quiet on the nREPL front lately.